Iron486/Clean_messy_room_classification/README.md

 I tried some machine learning algorithms (such as RandomForestClassifier, SVMa and logistic regression), but obtaining very bad results on validation dataset (less than 80 % accuracy and 60 % recall) and overfitting.

-In this repository there are 4 notebooks:
+In this repository there are 5 notebooks:
 - [ANN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/ANN_training.ipynb) that I used to fit an Artificial Neural Network to the train dataset and predict on the validation dataset.
 - [CNN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_training.ipynb) in which I trained a Convolutional Neural Network and I predicted the model both on validation and test datasets.
 - [CNN_augmented_dataset.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset.ipynb) in which I fit a Convolutional Neural Network to the augmented train dataset and I predicted the model both on validation and test datasets.
+- [CNN_augmented_dataset_with_dropout.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset_with_dropout.ipynb) similar to the last one, but I modified some parameters and hyperparameters.
 - [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.
 I also calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.

 Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset and a brief description of the used methods.